wildjames/cal_phot/README.md

 **You should now have two files for *each* reduction**, a `.log` and a `.coords`.
 If a `coords` file is missing, `cal_phot` will let you know about it.

-## 3. Calculate the extinction coefficients of the night

-The SDSS standard and the target frame are, by definition, oberved at different locations in the sky.
-If they weren't, we wouldn't need the standard!
-So, we need to correct for atmospheric extinction.
-The script, `calc_extinction`, helps with this.
-Save the output of this for the input file.
-This isn't always 100% necessary, as the observatories each have fairly consistent values that they publish.

 ## 4. Write an input file

 This is the easy part.
 The config is a YAML file, and I have an example of what it should look like in this git, [here!](cal_commands_SDSS.yaml)